 Despite the proliferation of budgeting apps and financial education programs, behavioral psychologists and economists agree: Saving is hard.
 The good news?
 We now have proven strategies that work to increase savings.
-And we know that employers are uniquely positioned to help implement those strategies in tandem with on-demand pay.
+And we know employers are positioned to make an outsized impact with on‑demand pay, like pairing it with automated savings and a boosted interest rate to help employees quickly build emergency funds.

 Why savings is the bedrock of long-term financial stability